reposense/RepoSense/docs/DeveloperGuide.md

 [`ReportGenerator`](/src/main/java/reposense/report/ReportGenerator.java),
  1. Uses `GitDownloader` API to download the repository from *GitHub*.
  2. Uses `AuthorshipReporter` and `CommitReporter` to produce the authorship and commit summary respectively.
- 3. Copys the template files into the output directory.
+ 3. Copies the template files into the output directory.
  4. Generates the `JSON` files needed to generate the `HTML` dashboard.